 The United States ranks seventy-second internationally when it comes to gender parity, according to the Inter-Parliamentary Union.
 We’re tied with Turkmenistan and behind Kazakhstan and Honduras.
 Yet we have some very high-profile, powerful female players in politics.
 So there is a very interesting disconnect.

 Why don’t more women run?

 A series of reasons.
 They don’t run because they continue to be primary caregivers of their children.
 And as we all live longer, many of them take on the responsibility of eldercare as well.
 Families are central.

 Another factor is privacy.
 Women are very reluctant to put teenage children, a spouse, and themselves in front of that kind of scrutiny.
 Then there’s the negativity and partisanship.
 Incumbency is a big issue.
 We have an incumbency rate of 96–97 percent.
 For a lot of women, politics is foreign to begin with.
 How does it work?
 How do you get into it?
 The lack of a road map is a deterrent.
-A lot of women think, “If I’m serious about poverty or want to eliminate illiteracy, or think I should be doing more to get us out of Afghanistan, I’m going to join the board of a nonprofit, start an organization, or volunteer.”
+A lot of women think, “If I’m serious about poverty or want to eliminate illiteracy, I’m going to join the board of a nonprofit, start an organization, or volunteer.”
 That seems a more direct route to a solution.

 Scholars will tell you that the most significant [reason women don’t enter politics] is that no one has asked them to run.
 Men say that they ran because they were interested in a career in politics.
 They self-nominate.
 Women, by and large, are recruited.

 Is there any proof that women are better than men at reaching across the partisan divide?

 A new Stanford-University of Chicago study shows that women in Congress sponsor and cosponsor more legislation than their male colleagues do.
 They bring more federal resources and assistance back to their districts.
 They get more cosponsors for their bills.